Segward/pong/README.md

 brew install gcc
 ```

-## Compilation
+## Usage

-To compile the code, run the following command in the terminal:
+1. To build the project, run the following command in the terminal:

 ```bash
 make build
 ```

-## Running the Game
-To run the game, execute the following command in the terminal:
+2. To run the game, use the following command:

 ```bash
 make run
 ```

-## Cleaning Up
-To clean up the compiled files, run the following command in the terminal:
+3. To clean up the build files, use:

 ```bash
 make clean